IMMERSIVE. INDULGENT. UNEXPECTED.

 Take the vibrancy of a capital city, add stellar bush walks and beaches, and start planning your next getaway.

 Hobart is the starting gun on three glorious driving journeys across Tasmania.
-Nature comes on a grand scale on the Southern Edge, while the Western Wilds heads through untamed wilderness strung with tales of pioneering boom and bust.
-The Heartlands journey runs deep into history but with a view to the future.
+Nature comes on a grand scale on road trips in the Southern Edge, while the Western Wilds heads through untamed wilderness strung with tales of pioneering boom and bust.
+In central Tasmania, road trips in the Heartlands run deep into history and through some of the loveliest towns in Australia.

 Journey along the Convict Trail through the state’s south east, taking in some of the most impressive and evocative relics of the 19th century convict era.
 The beautiful town of Richmond features Australia’s oldest bridge, built by convicts, and as you cross to the Tasman Peninsula, make a stop at Eaglehawk Neck where a sculpture commemorates the “dog line” – fierce dogs were chained across the isthmus here to prevent convicts escaping inland from Port Arthur.
 Finish at Port Arthur Historic Site, the most beautiful and brutal of prisons, where about 12,500 convicts were exiled between 1830 and 1877.